 The Dangers of Vomiting From Anxiety

-Rare anxiety vomiting is not believed to be dangerous.
-Vomiting is a fairly natural event, and while it's not ideal and may cause you to miss out on the nutrients that you consumed earlier in the day, it's also simply a purging of your stomach contents and shouldn't have any lasting effects.
+Occasional vomiting is not believed to be dangerous.
+Vomiting is a fairly natural event, and while it's not ideal and may cause you to lose nutrients that you consumed earlier in the day, it's also simply a purging of your stomach contents that, if treated successfully, shouldn't have any lasting effects.

 If you vomit too often, it can become dangerous.
-Eventually you'll do damage to your enamel, and you may not be receiving the nutrition that you need from your diet.
+Eventually, you'll damage your tooth enamel, and you may not be receiving the nutrition that you need from your diet thus leading to serious vitamin deficiencies.
 Also, regular vomiting from anxiety can cause further anxiety for those that are worried about embarrassment, and this fear may increase the frequency of anxiety attacks.

 How to Stop Vomiting From Anxiety

-The only way to ensure that you stop vomiting from anxiety is to stop your anxiety altogether.
-That takes time and effort, and a comprehensive treatment specific to your anxiety symptoms.
+You can manage vomiting in the short term by using some prescription or over the counter medications.
+Talk to your doctor about what is available for you and your health history.
+But the only way to ensure that you stop vomiting from anxiety in the long term is is to stop your anxiety altogether.
+That takes time and effort and a comprehensive treatment specific to your anxiety symptoms.
 Until then, make sure you try all of the following:

-- Eat Healthier – Nausea from anxiety has a tendency to upset your stomach more if you have consumed foods that generally disagree with it.
-Fried foods appear to be more likely to be regurgitated than salads.
+- Eat Healthier Nausea from anxiety has a tendency to upset your stomach more if you have consumed foods that generally disagree with it.
+Fried foods appear to be more likely to be regurgitated than simple carbs and fruit, for example.
 Try to eat a bit healthier to reduce some of the pressure you place on your stomach.
+Talk to your nutritionist about hte BRAT diet - bananas, rice, applesauce, and toast - which is a good starting point as those are less likely to be regurgitated.

-- Go For a Walk – Try to get your blood flowing a bit by walking or going for a light jog.
-It can be hard when you're feeling nauseated to get yourself moving, but if you can go walking you'll find that some of your stress disappears and your stomach calms down slightly.
+- Go For a Walk Try to get your blood flowing a bit by walking or going for a light jog.
+It can be hard when you're feeling nauseated to get yourself moving, but if you can go walking you'll find that some of your stress is minimized and your stomach calms down slightly.

-- Consider Stomach Soothers – Herbs like peppermint and chamomile have both shown success at reducing upset stomach.
+- Consider Stomach Soothers Herbs like peppermint and chamomile have both shown success at reducing upset stomach.
 Combined with the warm water of tea, these herbs may be beneficial for calming your active stomach.
+Many psychologists also recommend probiotics.

 Some people also find that putting cold water on their face can be helpful, and many people have their own anti-nausea remedies.

-Still, the most important thing you can do is cure your anxiety.
-Severe anxiety will always cause nausea, and while there are plenty of relaxation strategies and supplements that may benefit those with anxiety, none of them are guaranteed to cure your anxiety nausea and stop your vomiting.
+Still, the most important thing you can do is minimize your anxiety.
+Severe anxiety will often cause nausea, and while there are plenty of relaxation strategies and supplements that may benefit those with anxiety, none of them are guaranteed to cure your anxiety nausea and stop your vomiting.
+Manage your anxiety, and the nausea should dissipate.